sebastianbrosch/powershell-profile/README.md

-# powershell-profile
+# PowerShell Profile
-A PowerShell profile to extend PowerShell with additional scripts and modules.
+A PowerShell profile to extend a PowerShell session with additional scripts and modules.

+## Scripts

+- `Get-GUID`: Gets a random Globally Unique Identifier (GUID).